fsr/course-management/README.md

 # A homegrown course management system

+**The project is currently undergoing a major overhaul which is mainly UI-focussed but touches almost every aspect of the core code in some way.
+You can find the current progress [here](https://www.notion.so/feliix42/Course-Manager-Overhaul-d0e2446ad6504b28bb734eab74900263).**

 This repository is the home of the [course management system](https://www.ifsr.de/kurse) source code, used by us to manage programming courses we provide to the students of our faculty.

 ## Setting up a development environment